-It is clear that the peaks for both entanglement measures do not depend on the subsystem size and obey an area law.
-In fact, the entire dynamics for two different partitions $|A|=L/4, L/2$ ($L=256$) are nearly identical for $p=0.01$, see the top two curves of \reffig{fig-data}(b).
-In \cite{SM}, we also consider a two-dimensional system evolving under random Clifford gates and depolarization, and the numerical results suggest that the area law still holds.
+It is clear that the peaks for both quantities are $|A|$-independent and hence obey an area law.
+In fact, the entire dynamics for two different partitions $|A|=L/4, L/2$ are nearly identical, which follow a profile as curves in Figs~\ref{data-mutual}(b) and~\ref{data-mutual}(c).